The three Statutory Purposes of an Insolvency Administration - Source of the Insolvency Law

 - The third "purpose" says nothing about an administrator having the power to pay unsecured creditors.
 Clause 65(3) to The Insolvency Act 1986 allows an administrator to pay a dividend to unsecured creditors if, and ony if, the court first gives permission.
 The court may be likely to give such permission if it were to result in a higher dividend to creditors (as a result of reduced costs).

-As the three statutory purposes of an Insolvency Administration are widely drafted it is probable that your company could be placed into Administration if it were facing financial difficulty and it needed a breathing space from creditors enforcement actions so as to provide time to restructure the debt burden.
+As the three statutory purposes of an Insolvent Administration are widely drafted it is probable that your company could be placed into Administration if it were facing financial difficulty and it needed a breathing space from creditors enforcement actions so as to provide time to restructure the debt burden.
+However the situation would need to be closely looked at to which purpose is appropriate in your company's particular circumstance.